Skip to main content

 Six Competency Gaps That Steal Your Competitive Advantage

-By March 23, 2018August 4th, 2021No Comments
+By March 23, 2018September 12th, 2023No Comments

 Do your competitors fear your salespeople?

-Your salespeople are engaged in hand to hand combat.
+Your salespeople are engaged in hand-to-hand combat.
 Your competitors are fielding their best sales talent against your best sales talent.
-Previously to gain the advantage, companies hired more and more salespeople but that was an expensive model.
+Previously, to gain the advantage, companies hired more and more salespeople, but that was an expensive model.

 It is no longer about flooding the market with bodies but having quality salespeople – those with the most sales competencies and the best attributes.
-The question for sales leaders is “Which sales competencies are most important to have in your team to create a competitive advantage?”
+The question for sales leaders is, “Which sales competencies are most important to have in your team to create a competitive advantage?”

 1. Establish Executive Credibility